d6lts/cck/theme/README.txt

 change the HTML structure to something more complicated, like a table, or even to exclude fields from the presentation entirely.
-The setup for theming a node is simpler than for theming a field; simply create a file called "node-content-foo.tpl.php" where "content-foo" is the content type name as listed on the administration page.
-For an example of the typical contents of this file, investigate the included example here ("node-content-example.tpl.php") or the "node.tpl.php" file that comes with your theme.
+The setup for theming a node is simpler than for theming a field; simply create a file called "node-content_foo.tpl.php" where "content_foo" is the content type name as listed on the administration page.
+For an example of the typical contents of this file, investigate the included example here ("node-content_example.tpl.php") or the "node.tpl.php" file that comes with your theme.